Safe Spaces: Honoring Gender and Sexuality in the Workplace

 Business and organization employees and supervisors, educators, social workers, other human health services employees, health care providers

 Creating culturally intelligent organizations and workspaces has become increasingly important in today’s society.
-Working towards creating EDI goals will improve the efficiency, recruitment, and retention of employees.
+Working towards creating Equity, Diversity and Inclusion (EDI) goals will improve the efficiency, recruitment, and retention of employees.
 Specifically, we need to create systems for all employees to feel empowered, safe and equipped to do their best work.
-In response to the need for practical knowledge and strategies to implement Equity, Diversity, and Inclusion, (EDI), this series was developed to help business leaders, supervisors, and employees advance EDI goals within their organizations.
+In response to the need for practical knowledge and strategies to implement Equity, Diversity, and Inclusion, this virtual series was developed to help business leaders, supervisors, and employees advance EDI goals within their organizations.

 - Safe Spaces: Honoring Gender and Sexuality in the Workplace